GuenterQuast/mimoCoRB/builddoc/index.rst

 of buffers to read from (**source_list**), to write to (**sink_list**) or to observe (**observe_list**).
-An additional dictionary (**config_dict**) provides the additional parameters needed for the specific functionality, for example names of functions to read data, filter or manipulate data or the names of target files.
+An additional dictionary (**config_dict**) provides the additional parameters needed for the specific functionality, for example names of functions to read, filter or manipulate data or the names of target files.
 The interface for passing data between the user-defined functions and ringbuffers relies on Python generators (i.e. the *yield* instruction).